Louise Siversen: Personal life

+Siversen has been an Iyengar Yoga student for over 15 years, and is also an avid walker, having walked the Camino Frances, an 800 kilometre walk across Northern Spain, in 2009.

 Training

 Born in Melbourne, Siversen began acting as a child after her parents sent her to dance and drama classes to help her overcome her shyness.
 Siversen began to enjoy acting and went on to perform with St Martins Youth Theatre, appearing in many productions.
 Siversen was to study law, but decided to stick with acting after attending a Career Day at university.

 Siversen has also trained in jazz dance and ballet.

 Career

 Television

-Siversen is best known for her portrayal of nasty Louise "Lou" Kelly in the Network Ten series Prisoner.
-Siversen had done several bit-parts in the series and at the time the character of Lou was devised and had been a regular extra for several months, playing one of the prisoners.
+Siversen is best known for her portrayal of nasty Louise 'Lou' Kelly in the Network Ten series Prisoner.
+Siversen had done several bit-parts in the series and at the time the character of Lou was devised, and had been a regular extra for several months, playing one of the prisoners.
 Siversen auditioned, and got the part.
 Lou quickly became one of the main characters of the series and had a run of three years.

 Her other TV credits include The Flying Doctors, Halifax f.p., 'Sugar and Spice, BackBerner, MDA, All Saints, Janus, Rush, Special Squad and House Husbands.

+Siversen in 2021 gave an in depth interview about her time on Prisoner on the podcast series Talking Prisoner, where she talked about her career, her hobbies and voice acting.